Your Written Asthma Action Plan: A Complete Guide

 • A peak flow reading at 50-79% of your personal best

-Action: Use your quick-relief inhaler (typically albuterol) as directed.
-Your plan may instruct you to increase your controller medication temporarily — for example, doubling your inhaled corticosteroid dose.
-If symptoms don't improve within the timeframe your doctor has specified, call the clinic.
+Action: Use your quick-relief inhaler (typically albuterol) as directed (review proper inhaler technique to ensure your rescue medication reaches your airways effectively).
+Your plan may instruct you to increase your controller medication temporarily -- for example, doubling your inhaled corticosteroid dose.
+If symptoms do not improve within the timeframe your doctor has specified, call the clinic.

 • Your rescue inhaler is not helping or relief lasts less than 4 hours